pintub/apache-kafka/README.md

 - Why Pull Model
   - Impedence misMatch :If Producer is faster than consumer, But still Broker can health-check and push to the right instance
   - Offset Tracking : With pull model the onus is on consumer to track offset & resume pulling with new consumers
+- What Guarantee kafka provides, which this while designing system
+  -  Default at-least once
+  -  Order within partition w/ configurations.
+Read below, how w/ async send() you can achieve Ordering
 - Message in a partition gets an id, called Offset.
 Offset read is possible unlike JMS
 - Kafka logs are immutable & append-only
   - so topics can be easily replicated